List of surviving North American B-25 Mitchells

 There are more than one hundred surviving North American B-25 Mitchells scattered over the world, mainly in the United States.
 Most of them are on static display in museums, but about 45 are still airworthy.

 A significant number of these were brought together for Catch-22, a 1970 war film adapted from the book of the same name by Joseph Heller.
 When Catch-22 began preliminary production, Paramount hired the Tallmantz Aviation organization to obtain available B-25s.
 Tallmantz president, Frank G. Tallman ended up finding war-surplus aircraft, and eventually gathered not only pilots to fly the aircraft but also a ground support crew to maintain the fleet.

 On 18 April 2010, 17 airworthy B-25s took off from the airfield behind the National Museum of the United States Air Force and flew over in formation to commemorate the 68th anniversary of the Doolittle Raid.
-Four of the surviving members of the Raid were in attendance for the reunion; Cole, Griffin, Hite, and Thatcher, although Hite departed before the flyover.
-Secretary of the Air Force Michael Donley; Commander of Air Force Materiel Command General Donald J. Hoffman; and the Director of the National Museum of the United States Air Force Major General (ret.)
-Charles Metcalf were there also.

-In September 2005, a B-25C Mitchell that crashed in 1943 during a training exercise was raised from the depths of Lake Murray, SC.
-Bob Seigler who spearheaded the project, John Hodge and Bill Vartorella, formed the Lake Murray B-25 Rescue Project to salvage the aircraft from the bottom of Lake Murray.
-After recovery, the remains of the aircraft were moved to the Southern Museum of Flight in Birmingham, Alabama for conservation and museum display.
-A video crew, including maritime video experts Nautilus Productions Rick Allen (2nd camera & underwater camera) and Ric Hase (sound), documented the recovery for the Mega Movers series on the History Channel.